mit-pdos/sigmaos/cpython3.11/Doc/library/socketserver.rst

            ForkingUDPServer
            ThreadingTCPServer
            ThreadingUDPServer
-           ForkingUnixStreamServer
-           ForkingUnixDatagramServer
-           ThreadingUnixStreamServer
-           ThreadingUnixDatagramServer

    These classes are pre-defined using the mix-in classes.

-.. versionadded:: 3.12
-   The ``ForkingUnixStreamServer`` and ``ForkingUnixDatagramServer`` classes were added.

 To implement a service, you must derive a class from :class:`BaseRequestHandler` and redefine its :meth:`~BaseRequestHandler.handle` method.